10 Apr 2020 • Work

-Héctor Esrawe sheds light on the crisis' impact on design in Mexico City
+Héctor Esrawe sheds light on the crisis's impact on design in Mexico City

 While its home base is Mexico City, cultural institution Masa Galería is at its core a nomadic platform.
 Launched in February 2019 to wide acclaim, the roving gallery, which showcases collectible design and art, is the brainchild of founders Héctor Esrawe, Brain Thoreen, Isaac Bissu, Age Salajõe, Cristobal Riestra and Roberto Diaz.
 Since its genesis, Masa has held two exhibitions.
 Its third, titled Recover/Uncover, had been open a little over a month when, on 14 March, the host space closed due to the COVID-19 crisis.